elastic/kibana/README.md

 ## Usage

-Run the CLI in your project folder:
+Run the CLI in your project folder (eg. in the Kibana folder):

 ```
 $ backport